A VITAL COLLECTION FROM A KEY BATTLEGROUND IN THE ABOLITION STRUGGLE: THE COUNTY JAIL

 Nearly every county and major city in the United States has a jail, the short-term detention center controlled by local sheriffs that funnels people into prisons and long-term incarceration.
-While the growing movement against incarceration and policing has called to reform or abolish prisons, jails have often gone unnoticed, or in some cases seen as a "better" alternative to prisons."
-Yet jails, in recent decades, have been the fastest-growing sector of the US carceral state.
-Jails are widely used for immigrant detention by ICE and the U.S. Marshals and as a place to offload people that prisons can't hold.
-As jails grow, they transform the region around them, and whole towns and small cities see health care, mental health care, substance abuse, and employment opportunities taken over by carceral concerns.
+Jails are now the fastest-growing sector of the US carceral state.
+As jails grow, they transform the region around them.
+Whole towns and small cities see health care provision and employment opportunities become subordinate to carceral concerns.

 With a foreword by Ruth Wilson Gilmore.